Revocation of the special status of Jammu and Kashmir: Opposition

 The historian Ramachandra Guha said that the President of India had apparently acted in "haste" and the revocation is an "arbitrary misuse of state power".
 (Note: Guha states, "when a very complex order or a proposal by the government comes to you, it's obligatory for the President to consider it, to reflect upon it, to return it, especially when it is juxtaposed by the news that the Valley is shut down, former chief ministers are placed under house arrest, and landlines and mobiles have been completely obliterated.
 I think the President acted in haste and unwisely".)
 The constitutional scholar A. G. Noorani said that the Indian government's decision to abrogate Article 370 through controversial means was "utterly and palpably unconstitutional", even fraudulent.
 It is headed for a "showdown in India's Supreme Court".

 Nobel laureate Amartya Sen criticized the government and said that he was "not proud as an Indian".
 He regarded the detention of Kashmiri political leaders as "a classical colonial excuse" to prevent backlash against the Indian government's decision and called for a democratic solution that would involve Kashmiri people.

 Indian novelist Arundhati Roy criticized the Indian government in her opinion piece in The New York Times.

 Wajahat Habibullah said the government's decision was a "regressive and unwise" step.

-The leaders of the Indian National Congress – India's main opposition party – was divided on the revocation of Article 370.
+The leaders of the Indian National Congress – India's main opposition party – were divided on the revocation of Article 370.
 Some Congress leaders such as the Chief Minister of Rajasthan Ashok Gehlot, a congress leader condemned the government's arrest of Kashmiri leaders Mehbooba Mufti and Omar Abdullah.
 Other leaders of Rajasthan Congress and Gehlot's cabinet welcomed the revocation.
 Chief Minister of Punjab Amarinder Singh, a congress leader also termed the revocation of Article 370 as "totally unconstitutional" and said "this will set a bad precedent as it would mean that the Centre could reorganise any state in the country by simply imposing President's rule."
 The Punjab chief minister also banned any form of celebrations or protests in his state in matters relating to Article 370, ordering increased security to some 8,000 Kashmiri students studying in Punjab.